-They are gaining more confidence, more independence and claiming a new position on the road – a position in Pakistan that is dominated by men.
+They are gaining more confidence, more independence and claiming a new position on the road.

 The new all-female initiative, launched by Plan International Pakistan, is providing the drivers and passengers that use it with a level of safety and security that, until now, had been hard to find.

 “I had full support from my family once I started driving the pink rickshaw, but my extended family stopped meeting us”, she says

 I had full support from my family once I started driving the pink rickshaw

 Kiran had to show a lot of tolerance to the nasty comments from people who saw her drive.
 It wasn’t easy for the society to accept a woman driving around on streets.